dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 ![Great Expectations logo, December 2024](/images/gx_logo_horiz_color.png)

-In order to try it out and evaluate this tool, I undertook the following Udemy course, the screenshots and material are based on this course which uses Snowflake, a command line/Terminal interface and Git.
+The following Udemy 'bootcamp' course was an excellent introduction to dbt and its test tools, and the screenshots and material in this post are based on this course:

 <a id="dbt_bootcamp"></a>
 [The Complete dbt (Data Build Tool) Bootcamp:](https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt) ![dbt bootcamp](/images/dbtHeroUdemy.png)

-This course covers the theory and practical application of a data project using snowflake as the data warehouse, and the open source version of dbt.
+The boot camp covers the theory and practical application of a data project using snowflake as the data warehouse, and the open source version of dbt.
 What was particularly relevant for a tester are the sections covering [dbt expectations](https://hub.getdbt.com/calogica/dbt_expectations/latest/).
 This post will explain what dbt expectations can do, alongside some practical examples of how it can be applied to a data transformation project.

 ## What is dbt-expectations?

 dbt-expectations is an open source python package for dbt based on Great Expectations, and enables integrated tests in data warehouses supported by dbt.

-This allows us to extend the coverage of the dbt core built in tests) using a range of tests within the package.
-The examples below include the built in tests, dbt-expectations tests, these tests are written in the schema.yml file.
-This is a breakdown of the examples in [the schema file](https://github.com/dp2020-dev/completeDbtBootcamp/blob/main/models/schema.yml).
+This allows us to extend the coverage of the dbt core (i.e. the built in tests) using a range of tests within the package.
+The examples below include the built in tests, dbt-expectations tests and custom sql tests (effectively macros).
+These tests are written in the schema.yml file as per this example in [the schema file](https://github.com/dp2020-dev/completeDbtBootcamp/blob/main/models/schema.yml).

-In addition to these tests captured in schema file, we also have customer sql tests (example below).
+Here is an explanation of what these example tests do, applied to the data transformation example in [this project:](https://github.com/dp2020-dev/completeDbtBootcamp){:target="\_blank"}

 ### Built-in dbt Tests: